 - 200 Pages - 03/01/2014 (Publication Date) - Robert Hale (Publisher)

-Eventually, you might want to increase your muscular endurance, hypertrophy (muscle growth), or strength after using an excellent beginner bodyweight workout.
-To that end, there are few better ways to achieve these fitness goals than conventional squats, bench press, and deadlifts.
+Eventually, you might want to increase your muscular endurance, hypertrophy (muscle growth), or build strength after using an excellent beginner bodyweight workout.